TO MARSEILLE & ARLES

-With roads radiating out to the north, south, east and west, Arles gives excellent access to the region's key birding sites, including Les Alpilles, the Crau, the remarkable Roman aqueduct of Pont du Gard, snowy Mont Ventoux - and of course, the famous Camargue.
+With roads radiating out to the north, south, east and west, Arles gives easy access to the region's key birding sites, including the limestone hills of Les Alpilles, the unique Crau, the remarkable Roman aqueduct of Pont du Gard, Mont Ventoux - and of course, the famous Camargue.

 Few of Europe's wetland sites rival the Camargue for birds.
-While much of the northern part of the immense Rhône delta has been converted to rice fields, further south there are still wide expanses of reedmarsh, lakes, saltpans and Mediterranean steppe.
+While much of the northern part of the immense Rhône delta has now been converted to rice fields, further south there are still wide expanses of reedmarsh, lakes, salt pans and Mediterranean steppe.
 During a typical Provençal winter (when there is no snow or ice), the whole area remains rich in birds and spring comes early.
-Our March visit is designed to catch the best of the region's winter birds before they disperse as well as offering chances of early returning migrants such as Black Kite, Stone-curlew and Hoopoe.
+Our March visit is designed to catch the best of the Camargue’s winter birds before they disperse, as well as offering good chances of seeing early returning migrants such as White Stork, Stone-curlew and Hoopoe.

 The Camargue is an excellent spot for birds of prey in winter.
-Marsh Harriers are plentiful here and, in March, we may add the odd Merlin, Hen Harrier, Black Kite and Booted Eagle, too.
+Marsh Harriers are plentiful here and, come March, we may add the odd Merlin, Hen Harrier, Black Kite and Booted Eagle, too.
 Our March 2019 group enjoyed all of these - plus cracking views of a wintering Spotted Eagle!

 Northeast of Arles, the wooded limestone cliffs and canyons of Les Alpilles are prime breeding habitat for Eagle Owl.
-These enormous birds are at their most vocal in late winter, making this the optimum time to try for them.
-No guarantees, of course - but the sight of one glaring back at us with fiery orange eyes is something never to be forgotten!
+These enormous birds are typically at their most vocal in late winter, making this the optimum time to try for them.
+No guarantees, of course - but the sight of one glaring back at us with fiery orange eyes would be something never to be forgotten!

-In March, we also have excellent chances to see Wallcreeper and Alpine Accentor, two high alpine specialities that come down from Europe's highest mountains to spend the winter months in the lower and warmer limestone hills of Provence.
-Both species can be very confiding.
+In March, we also have an excellent chance of finding Wallcreeper and Alpine Accentor here, two high alpine specialities that come down from Europe's highest mountains to spend the winter months in the lower and rather warmer limestone hills of Provence.
+Once found, both species can be very confiding.

-Covering an area of 600 sq. km, the Crau is a dry, stony steppe-like plain characterised by low growing herbs such as Rosemary and Thyme.
-This unique habitat holds some specialist birds including Little Bustard, Calandra Lark and an isolated - and elusive - population of Pin-tailed Sandgrouse.
-Red Kites roam the Crau in winter and the scattered trees and bushes make perfect lookouts for the Southern Grey Shrike.
+Covering an area of 600 sq. km, the Crau is an arid, stony, steppe-like plain characterised by low growing herbs such as Rosemary and Thyme.
+This unique habitat holds some specialist birds, including Little Bustard, Calandra Lark and an isolated - and elusive - population of Pin-tailed Sandgrouse.
+Red Kites roam the Crau in winter and the scattered trees and bushes make perfect lookouts for the scarce Southern Grey Shrike.

-In recent winters, small numbers of chunky Richard’s Pipits have been found wintering in farmland fringing the Crau and we'll check a couple of 'traditional' haunts.
+In recent winters, small numbers of chunky Richard’s Pipits have been found wintering in farmland fringing the Crau and we'll check a couple of 'traditional' haunts that we know.
 This is a bird which breeds in Siberia and normally winters in Southeast Asia, so it's quite a surprise (not to mention a challenge) to find them here!

 Further north, Mont Ventoux rises to 1912m (6273ft).
-Well known to devotees of the Tour de France, its sheltered southern slopes are clothed in forests of beech and pine, where Black Woodpecker, Crested Tit and Common Crossbill can often be found.
-In March, we have further chances to find Alpine Accentor here and may again be lucky to find the elusive Citril Finch.
+Well known to devotees of the Tour de France, its more sheltered southern slopes are clothed in forests of beech and pine, where Black Woodpecker, Crested Tit and Crossbill can often be found.
+In March, we have further chances to see Alpine Accentor here and may again be lucky to find the elusive Citril Finch.

-Our route back from Mont Ventoux may take us via the stunning Roman aqueduct at Pont du Gard.
-Built in the first century AD, this fantastic bridge has three tiers of arches and is a UNESCO World Heritage Site.
-It is not just the culture we are after here, for the bridge is a regular winter roost site for the difficult-to-find Rock Sparrow.
+Our route back from Mont Ventoux may take us via the stunning Roman aqueduct of Pont du Gard.
+Built in the first century AD, this fantastic bridge has three tiers of arches and is now a UNESCO World Heritage Site.
+It is not just the culture we are after here, for the bridge is also a regular winter roost site for the oft difficult-to-find Rock Sparrow.
 In the late afternoon, small parties arrive to pass the night tucked safely within the small nooks and crannies within the bridge.
-As a nice little bonus, the Pont du Gard is also a reliable spot to see Crag Martins - and we often see Alpine Swift and Wallcreeper, too.
+As a bonus, the Pont du Gard is also a reliable spot to see Crag Martins in March - and we’ve often seen Alpine Swift and Wallcreeper here, too.

 RETURN TO MARSEILLE, FLY LONDON

-We make our way back to Marseille this morning and catch a British Airways flight back to London, where our tour concludes.
+We make our way back to Marseille this morning and catch our British Airways return flight to London, where our tour concludes.